matt-forster/LIIS/README.md

 #### About

-A Mini-LIMS for Culture Collection and Sample Annotations LIIS is an open source, web based, metadata database for storage and archival use.
+A Mini-LIMS for Culture Collection and Sample Annotations.
+LIIS is an open source, web based, metadata database for storage and archival use.

 Created at the *Lethbridge Research Center* in cooperation with the *Lethbridge College* and the *University of Lethbridge*, this is a student designed project.